Dual Certification-Childhood Special Education: Learning Disabilities

 - An official Graduate Record Examination (GRE) score report, except for applicants who are already certified teachers or school administrators and hold a prior graduate degree.
-(Waived for Fall 2023, Spring 2024, and Fall 2024 applicants)
+(Waived for Spring 2024 and Fall 2024 applicants)

 Applications are accepted each Fall and Spring semester.

 To start your application, visit the Hunter College Online Application.

 When applying to this program under Program of Study, select School of Education – Special Education and Childhood Special Ed Dual Cert.